nikwalton/react-ts-hackathon-boilerplate/README.md

 # react-ts-hackathon-boilerplate
 Launch your hackathon website easily with this react and typescript based boilerplate!
+Fork this repo and create your hackathons new website with prebuilt sections for info, sponsors, faq, speakers, and organizing team.
+But why stop there, hack away at this website and customize it to your hearts content.
 ## What's needed
 * Yarn
 * Node